 - The anti-viral effect of the fibre used to make Colan PAM™ masks was tested by the Australian NATA accredited clinical trial speciality laboratory, 360biolabs.

-- The fibre has been given TGA certification as a Class 1 medical device.
+- The fibre has been included in the Australian Register of Therapeutic Goods as a Class 1 Medical Device.

 Worlds first inherently anti-viral masks